 The Brillantes coat of arms was registered with the the Cronista de Armas for Castille and Leon, in Spain.
 The text indicates it is associated with an officer of the Philippine military.
 Image by Sulbud from Wikipedia.

 Although the National Historical Commission has a Heraldry Division, it is not involved with personal heraldry.
-Because of our colonial history, many Filipinos have submitted their coats of arms for registration by the Spanish Cronista de Armas, or US registers of coats of arms, such as the options listed by the American Heraldic Society.
+Because of our colonial history, many Filipinos have submitted their coats of arms for registration by a Cronista de Armas in Spain, or US registers of coats of arms, such as the options listed by the American Heraldic Society.

 The coat of arms of Ricardo Gonzales Suarez are registered with the US Heraldic Registry.
 Online registers like these help ensure that the design is recorded publicly, and that the image and symbolism can be found by future researchers as well as family.
 Image from the US Heraldic Registry.